yicheng-dev/HYC-Paint/README.md

 - A shell bash `run.sh` is provided so you can type `$ bash run.sh` to compile and run it.
 At current stage, two CLI parameters are needed, representing the path of input file and the path of image output directory.
 For example,

     ```
-    $ bash run.sh input.txt ./ -f
+    $ bash run.sh input.txt ./
     ```
 - You can also launch a python-like CLI by

 	```
-	$ bash run.sh input.txt ./ -c
+	$ bash run.sh -c
 	```
+- You can launch a GUI simply by

+    ```
+    $ bash run.sh
+    ```

 ## Front End

-At current stage, the GUI of HYC-Paint has not been developed so only CLI is supported.
 You can input instructions into your input file (designated by you).
 The following instructions are a good example.
 The annotations beginning with `%` should not appear in real files.

 ```
 resetCanvas 400 300     % Clear and reset the canvas to 400 * 300